gbulmer/openstm32hw/Orone-mini-v0/README.md

 3. USB Electro-static Discharge (ESD) protecting the Host PC and Orone-mini
 4. Socket for easier-to-connect external power
 5. Power-on indicator
+6. Access to all STM32F signals; two are not connected to header pins

 These boards are designed to be DIY-assemblable, but otherwise software and signal compatible with Maple-mini.